sukottokun/jlookup/README.md

 [ ] Review, edit known kanji

-[ ] IN PROGRESS: Use a database, make Japanese work
+[X] Use a database, make Japanese work

 [ ] Read a word doc as input